Alton Gas & Electric Power House

 The Alton Gas & Electric Power House is a former hydroelectric power plant at 700 W. Broadway in Alton, Illinois.

+History

 Built in 1913–14, the plant was a substation for the hydroelectric power system which had recently been built in Keokuk, Iowa.
-Alton had gotten its electricity from coal power until this point, and the hydroelectric plant helped lower energy costs in the city.
+Alton relied on coal power for its electricity, and the hydroelectric plant helped lower energy costs in the city.
 The plant went online in 1915 and served as the city's primary power plant until 1928, when a series of mergers and reorganizations resulted in the Union Electric Company, which had also bought the Keokuk hydroelectric plant, purchasing the plant from Alton Gas & Electric.
 After 1928, the station only served as an emergency backup for Union Electric's other substations, and it closed for good in 1937.

-The building has since been used for machining operations and briefly served as an automobile dealership; it is currently owned by the Abbott Machine Company.
+The building has since been used for machining operations and briefly served as an automobile dealership.
+The plant Abbott Machine Company has owned it since 1950.

 The building was added to the National Register of Historic Places on August 28, 2019.